 And eventually to what locals call “the church” for its original purpose, now called Greystone Manor in its new identity as a bed and breakfast as well as an elegant dining spot.
 There I dined on Idaho trout and Idaho wine and for the third time pondered life as a Lava Hot Springs resident.

 There’s something for everyone in eclectic little Lava Hot Springs.
 In the future, I want to return for their annual, weekend February Fire and Ice Winterfest when the town is at its quirky best.
 During the fest, locals and visitors don crazy costumes to float the frigid Portneuf River in the Polar Float Parade.
 I plan on watching from Riverfront Meadow at Aura Soma Lava Lodge and later, chilled out by the mere observation of floating a river on a bone-chilling day, soak in the lodge’s hot pool and sleep in 366 feet of fully equipped tiny house space.
 Maybe this time I’ll make it permanent.
+Check out more ideas on Wander for what you can do when you visit Idaho.

 Note: As is common in the travel industry, the writer was provided with a meal and accommodations for the purpose of review.
 While it has not influenced this review, the writer believes in full disclosure of all potential conflicts of interest.